 Additional worst-case limits that must be observed on a daily basis exist for each trading segment alongside value-at-risk limits.
-For the market price risk segment, the economic capital is compared against the current limit utilisation level.
-Because unrealised losses have a limit-reducing effect, the allocated limits imply a stop-loss and therefore determine the maximum loss potential per financial year.
-Whereas the value-at-risk values are used to analyse a 99% confidence level (primary control group), the economic capital is compared against worst-case limit utilisation for the stress test.
+In the new methodology for risk-bearing capacity (economic perspective), the current limit utilization is compared to the economic capital using a very high confidence level of 99.9% and with a holding period of 180 days in accordance with the requirements for representing market price risk.
+Because unrealised losses have a limit-reducing effect, the allocated limits imply a stop-loss limit and therefore determine the maximum loss potential per financial year.
+Whereas the value-at-risk values are used to analyse the 99% and 99.9% confidence levels, the economic capital is compared against worst-case limit utilisation for the stress test.
 The limits for the individual trading segments are manageable in comparison against the available economic capital and are approved by all division heads jointly.
 This approach ensures that no individual trader is in a position to enter into large risk positions by means of his/her activity for the Bank.